-- Crosswalk to LCAP: This page contains a crosswalk between the CA EL Roadmap principles and the Local Control and Accountability Plan (LCAP) state priorities.
+- Crosswalk to LCAP: This page contains a crosswalk between the CA EL Roadmap principles and the LCAP state priorities.

 - Resources: This page contains frequently asked questions about the CA EL Roadmap and resources for LEAs and the public to use.
 This page includes an "At a Glance" information sheet and presentations on the CA EL Roadmap.